 There have been a number of instances of train derailments in recent years, including on the Bangkok-Chiang Mai line.
 Some have resulted in deaths and injuries.

 The safety standards you might expect of transport and tour operators, including adventure activities (e.g. scuba diving, elephant safaris and bungee jumping), are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 If you intend participating in these activities, you should talk to your travel insurer to check if the activity is covered by your insurance policy.
+Don’t be afraid to ask about or insist on minimal safety requirements with tour operators.

 Ferry travel in Thailand can be dangerous, as vessel passenger limits are not always observed or sufficient life jackets provided.
 Australians have been killed and injured in ferry and boat accidents in coastal areas, including near Samui Island.
 Several safety incidents have recently been reported on vessels in Phuket.
 You should ensure that any vessel you intend to board is carrying appropriate safety equipment and that life jackets are provided for all passengers and are worn at all times.
 Check with your tour operator or vessel management to ensure appropriate safety standards are maintained.